Tornadoes of 1961: March 4–8

 A destructive outbreak sequence of 44 tornadoes struck the Great Plains, Midwest, Mississippi Valley, and Southeast.
-It started on March 4 when a long-tracked F1 tornado that struck Arrowsmith, Gibson City, southern Loda, Fountain Creek, and Southern Wellington, Illinois, injuring one on its 51.1 mi path.
-This was followed by a catastrophic F2 tornado that devastated areas just north of Downtown Chicago, killing one and injuring 115.
+It started on March 4 when a long-tracked F1 tornado that struck Arrowsmith, Gibson City, southern Loda, and Southern Wellington, Illinois, injuring one on its 51.1 mi path.
+An F2 tornado moved through the South Side of Chicago, causing an estimated $7 million (1961 USD, $ adjusted) of damage.
 The next day, an F2 tornado ripped directly through Pauls Valley, Oklahoma, injuring one.

 The early-morning of March 6 proved to be very active and destructive, starting with multiple intense, long-tracked tornadoes in Illinois.
 A long-tracked F1 tornado moved through Jerseyville, Fidelity, Sunrise Hills, southern Witt, northern Herrick, southern Sigel, southern Roslyn, and Dees, injuring one on its 117.9 mi path.
 A second long-tracked tornado then touched down northwest of McBride, Missouri and became an F2 tornado as it crossed the Mississippi River into Illinois, striking Chester, Wine Hill, southern Willisville, Denmark, northern St. Johns, southern Sunfield, Sesser, southern Ina, southern Dahlgren, Belle Prairie City, Aden, southern Browns and southwestern Bellmont on its 112.1 mi path.
 Another F2 tornado then hit southern Raleigh and Eldorado, injuring two.
 The first F3 tornado of the outbreak then touched down southeast of Effingham and moved southeast through the south sides of Dieterich and Wheeler, as well as southwestern Newton, injuring three.
 Later, a long-tracked F2 tornado moved through Tuscola, West Ridge, Villa Grove, Fairland, Longview, southern Allerton, Sidell, and southern Indianola, injuring two.

 Activity then shifted into Indiana.
 A brief but strong F2 tornado injured two in Thorntown.
 A fatal F3 tornado then killed one and injured three in Kokomo.
 Later, an F2 tornado injured three in Austin.

 March 7–8 featured more destructive tornado activity.
 On March 7, a large F1 tornado moved through Bolivar County, Mississippi, including the town of Alligator, injuring 10.
 Later, an F3 tornado passed through Bluff and Kansas, Alabama, injuring one.
 Another F3 tornado then tore through northern Fairview, Hulaco, and Union Grove, Alabama, injuring eight.
 The final strong tornado of the outbreak then occurred early the next morning when a large, 600 yd F2 tornado passed through Burning Bush, southern Boynton, and Ringgold, Georgia.

 Overall, the outbreak sequence killed two and injured 152.